lukaszbezlada/Astronomical-Objects/README.md

 ## General info
 The project was created for learning Spring technology.
 On created page there are a list and photos of many astronomical objects available for observation for every astronomy enthusiast (read from a CSV file).
-In addition, the option of creating an account and adding your own sky observation photos has been added.
+In addition, the option of creating an account and adding your own sky observation photos to MySQL database has been added.
 There are two types of user accounts in the project: for ordinary users and for administrators.
+Database was created with Hibernate library.
 The project has an API created using Spring Data Rest.
 Website content and information were created from wikipedia.org sources.